sx-bet/sportx-js/README.md

 4. Submit a new order to a market
 5. Cancel an existing order
 6. Get all orders on market(s)
-7. Get suggestions of orders to fill (gives you the orders with the best odds)
-8. Fill order(s)
+7. Fill order(s)
-9. Get all active orders for an account
+8. Get all active orders for an account
-10. Get pending or failed bets for a user
+9. Get pending or failed bets for a user
-11. Get past trades (graded/settled and ungraded/unsettled)
+10. Get past trades (graded/settled and ungraded/unsettled)
-12. Approve SportX contracts trading
+11. Approve SportX contracts trading
-13. Subscribe to market changes
+12. Subscribe to market changes
-14. Subscribe to live scores by game
+13. Subscribe to live scores by game
-15. Subscribe to order book changes by market
+14. Subscribe to order book changes by market
-16. Subscribe to active orders
+15. Subscribe to active orders
-17. Lookup markets
+16. Lookup markets

 We support betting in DAI, WETH, and USDC